CTFd/ctfcli/README.md

 # Plugins

-`ctfcli` plugins are essentially additions to to the command line interface via dynamic class modifications.
+`ctfcli` plugins are essentially additions to the command line interface via dynamic class modifications.
 See the [plugin documentation page](docs/plugins.md) for a simple example.

 *`ctfcli` is an alpha project!
 The plugin interface is likely to change!*